mike-d3v/slime-stuff/README.md

 <i>Extension case</i><br>
 The files also contain a buckle design with built in housing for an extension IMU, so that way no extra case for it is required, making it more compact.<br>
 <i>Chest harness</i><br>
-You can use a regular case with the belt to wear the chest tracker, but I found it to be too unstable that way.
-And since the movement of the chest trackers has high impact on the FBT precision it is important for the tracker to be mounted in a stable way.
+You can use a regular case with the belt to wear the chest tracker, but I found it to be not sufficiently stable that way.
+And since the movement of the chest tracker affects the bulk of the body, it's important for it to be mounted in a stable way.
 A chest harness is a good solution to this, since it uses 3 separate belts to stabilize the tracker and prevent any unwanted movement.
 The chest harness design is fully compatible with the charging dock.
 The harness files will include one with my case design built in, and one with no case, so you can attach your own.
 <br><br>

 <b>How to print:</b><br>
-Print both pieces standing on their side.
+Print both buckle pieces standing on their side.
 The primary buckle piece needs to have supports under the hook part.
 I recommend using a raft but it's optional.<br>
 There are several sizes of the secondary buckle piece included, I recommend using the one that gives a nice tight fit for the belt you are using, in order to prevent the belt from loosening over time.
 The best way is to print out all of them and test which one works best for you.
-Belt attached to the hook part of the buckle should simply be pulled through the loop and then sewn shut, the length of the belt can be adjusted in the other piece of the buckle.
+Belt attached to the hook part of the buckle should simply be pulled through the loop and then sewn shut, the length of the belt can be adjusted in the other piece of the buckle.<br>
+For the chest harness, print it normally sitting down, on the big flat bottom, with supports under the hooks for the secondary part.
+If you experience issues with the hooks breaking during use, due to poor layer adhesion, you can try printing it standing on its side, which will considerably increase the hook durability.

 <br><br>
 The buckle is designed for a 38mm wide band, but you can use a smaller width as well.
 Since the buckle is held together by the two pieces hooked into each other, you need to use it with something elastic, ideally a wide rubber band <a href="https://www.aliexpress.com/item/1005003060064141.html?">like this one:</a><br>